* High-level IAEA team expected in Iran in late January

-VIENNA, Jan 13 (Reuters) - Iran will need to show genuine readiness to address mounting suspicions about its nuclear programme at rare talks with senior U.N. officials this month to convince a sceptical West that it is not just stalling.
+VIENNA, Jan 13 (Reuters) - Iran will need to show genuine readiness to address mounting suspicions about its nuclear programme at rare talks with senior U.N. officials this month to convince a sceptical West that it is not just playing for time.

-With Iran facing intensifying sanctions pressure, a high-level team from the U.N. atomic watchdog is expected to visit this month, seeking explanations on long-standing concerns that Iran may be trying to develop nuclear weapons capability.
+With Iran facing intensifying sanctions pressure, a high-level team from the U.N. atomic watchdog is expected to visit this month, seeking explanations on long-standing concerns that Iran may be seeking to develop nuclear arms capability.

 Iran’s envoy to the International Atomic Energy Agency (IAEA) has said the Islamic Republic is ready to answer the agency’s questions in order to remove “any ambiguities” about its nuclear work and clear up the issue once and for all.